joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 1. Take a screenshot of the Step 5 and tell us which node is answering.

 2. Based on your previous answer, set the node in DRAIN mode.
 Take a screenshot of the HAProxy state page.

 3. Refresh your browser and explain what is happening.
 Tell us if you stay on the same node or not.
 If yes, why?
 If no, why?

 4. Open another browser and open `http://192.168.42.42`.
 What is happening?

 5. Clear the cookies on the new browser and repeat these two steps multiple times.
 What is happening?
 Are you reaching the node in DRAIN mode?

 6. Reset the node in READY mode.
 Repeat the three previous steps and explain what is happening.
 Provide a screenshot of HAProxy's stats page.

 7. Finally, set the node in MAINT mode.
 Redo the three same steps and explain what is happening.
 Provide a screenshot of HAProxy's stats page.

 ### Task 4: Round robin in degraded mode.

 In this part, we will try to simulate a degraded mode based on the round-robin previously configured.

-To help expermimenting the balancing when an application started to behave strangely, the web application has a REST resource to configure a delay in the response.
+To help experimenting the balancing when an application started to behave strangely, the web application has a REST resource to configure a delay in the response.
 You can set an arbitrary delay in milliseconds.
 Once the delay is configured, the response will take the amount of time configured.